casdoor/casdoor-website/docs/application/ui-customization.md

 ## Part4: Enable the side panel

-You will see now how you can enable a side panel and custom the style.
+You will see now how you can enable a side panel and customize the style.

 First, select the button.
-In **enable side panel** mode, the panel will in center.
+In **enable side panel** mode, the panel will be in center.

 ![enable_side_panel.png](/img/application/ui-customization/step4_enable_side_panel.png)